jwodder/pyrepo/README.rst

 - If there is no CHANGELOG file, assume this is the first release and:

   - Update the repostatus badge in the README from "WIP" to "Active"
-  - Set the "Development Status" classifier in ``setup.cfg`` to "4 - Beta"
   - If the project does not have a "Private" classifier, remove the "work-in-progress" topic from the repository on GitHub and add the topic "available-on-pypi"